Nelson-Sl/typescript/Knowledge/00 AWS/004 Storage/04 S3/04 Replication.md

 * By default **only new objects are replicated**.
 Can replicate existing objects or objects that fail to replicate using **S3 Batch Replication**
 * For DELETE operations, it can **replicate delete markers** (optional) but **not able to replicate with a deletion with version ID**
+* No **chaining** of operation, can only replicate the objects from the closest bucket